Percent Error Calculator

 Summary

-• Percent error provides a standardized way to communicate accuracy of measurements.
+• Percent error provides a standardized way to communicate the accuracy of measurements.

 • Always base the calculation on the true value to gauge how much your estimate deviates.